Wycott/CodeReview/CODE_REVIEW_CHECKLIST.md

 ## About

-For various reasons, basic standards around code reviews haven't always been in place in the various places I've worked.
+This checklist hopes to provide a basic quality check that can be applied to most code reviews.

-So this document aims to change that and I've taken it from place to place since I started it circa 2010.
+Once you've reviewed the same code a number of times, it can be tempting just to check for basic issues but it is incumbent on the reviewer to catch issues early.

-As well as being freely available to any of my colleagues, it is also there to keep me honest when I am short on time.
+Accordingly, I'd advise that reviewers review all code with the same rigour whether it purports to be throw away code or changes to production code.

-It is all to easy to waive through some code when you've seen it for about the tenth time.
-But experience tells me that even minor issues can get left under the pressure of delivery.
+> Todays quick fix is tomorrows technical debt.

 ## Limitations

-While I would hope there is value here for any language it is primarily designed with OO languages in mind.
+While I would hope there is some value here for any language, it is primarily designed with OO languages in mind.

-Some of the items in the checklist are taken care of by various quality tools but I've resisted the urge to remove these as the principals still stand.
-And also, these may not be available for all languages.
+N.B. modern code quality tools now take care of many of these, but the principles still stand.

 ## Checklist